 Playing World 1-1 as often as I did I never really observed that I was being taught.
 I was too busy having fun.
 Tamburro sums up to me perfectly how something as simple as a few visual structures were enough for me to learn that the only way to grow, to discover, and to progress was to simply keep moving.
 Super Mario Bros was a game about movement and in this way Shigeru Miyamoto and Takashi Tezuka managed to create a new world full of energy and, most importantly for this essay, secrets.

 I was playing World 1-1 the other day while my girlfriend was getting ready to go out.
-We were going to hit up Target, grab something to eat, and then probably wander about my home town of Tyler, TX for a bit.
+We were going to hit up Target, grab something to eat, and then probably wander around the mall for a bit.
 Going out means that she wanted to put on make-up so I knew that I had a little while.
 I thought I would just play and see how far I could get.
 I had recently watched a video on the YouTube Channel Dorkly about a “new secret level discovery” in World 1-1 that was hilarious, and obviously a parody, but the bit was based on a secret level that did exist and so I wanted to see if I could find it.

 The level was over.